Bulgaria–Ukraine relations

-Bulgarian-Ukrainian relations are foreign relations between the Republic of Bulgaria and Ukraine.
+Bulgaria–Ukraine relations are foreign relations between the Republic of Bulgaria and Ukraine.
 Both countries established diplomatic relations in 1992.
 Bulgaria has an embassy in Kyiv and a Consulate-General in Odesa.
 Ukraine has an embassy in Sofia and a Consulate-General in Varna.

-Bulgaria currently supports Ukraine's European Union and NATO memberships.
-Bulgarians in Ukraine are a significant minority in the country, being the fifth biggest minority and residing primarily in the southwestern regions.
+Bulgaria supports Ukraine's European Union and NATO membership.
+Bulgarians in Ukraine are a significant minority in the country, being the fifth largest minority and residing primarily in the southwestern regions.